ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Reports
 5. A Super Admin can access all features.

-1. System should capture and store the transaction details for audit purpose.
+1. System captures and stores the transaction details for audit purpose.

 ## 5.8 Peripherals Management (Scanner, Camera,...) [**[↑]**](#table-of-content)